dcefram/blog/content/posts/how-we-met.md

 We didn't last being an office couple though, as after I was sent to Japan for the 3rd time in the 4th quarter of 2013, I decided to call it quits with the company.
 It was around this time that we had frequent overtime, both AC and I went home past midnight and had to be back at the office at 7 am.
 When I was sent to Japan on a 2 days notice, I had to work 12-13 hours a day there, and that's when I finally decided to resign.

 I left the company on January 2, 2014, and joined XSplit on January 4.
 AC left Fujitsu soon after.
-We both transitioned away from embedded firmware development, wherein I went into the multimedia software industry, while AC went into the banking software industry.
+We have both since transitioned away from embedded firmware development, wherein I went into the multimedia software industry, while AC went into the banking software industry.

 But our relationship still stayed strong.